-Hare, a Democrat, was the representative for South Carolina's 3rd congressional district from 1939 to 1946.
+Hare was the representative for South Carolina’s 3rd congressional district and was a Democrat.
+He served from 1939 to 1946.

 From Dec 1925 to Aug 1946, Hare missed 83 of 1,177 roll call votes, which is 7.1%.
 This is worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: